LuigiCNM/react-amp-shadow/README.md

 <script async src="https://cdn.ampproject.org/shadow-v0.js" />
 ```

-#### pass AMP url and elements to remove to the react-amp-shadow component
+#### Pass AMP url and elements to remove to the react-amp-shadow component

 ```
 import AMPShadowDocument from 'react-amp-shadow';